paulrougieux/eu_cbm_hat/docs/setup_on_windows.md

     $ pip install tqdm
     $ pip install p_tqdm

+## sometiem is needed to upgrade some dependencies

+    for example plumbing
+    pip install --upgrade plumbing

+## set a specific variant

+    pip install --upgrade pandas==1.3.5

 ## Set environment variables

 Set the environment variable that tells python where the modules are located: